AurySystem/SYADL/README.md

 # SYADL
 Simply Yearning Another Document Language, a YAML derivitive.

-[/spec/README.md] for more info on the specification
+[Specification readme](spec/README.md) for more info on the specification